How Is Alcohol Removed From Beer? The Brewer's Toolkit

 The Bottom Line

 How is alcohol removed from beer?
-Mostly with a combination of yeast management, membrane filtration, and gentle vacuum distillation — each playing to its strengths, each covering the others' weaknesses.
+In many cases, it isn't: a meaningful share of AF brands brew to 0.5% from the start using specialty yeasts and controlled fermentation.
+In others, it's removed downstream via vacuum distillation, reverse osmosis, or both.
+The right method depends on the brewery's scale, equipment and philosophy.
 Beer's relatively low starting ABV means brewers have options the wine world can only envy.
 The hop-heavy tradition gives them forgiving styles to work with.
 And the sheer variety of methods means there's no reason a modern AF beer has to taste like wet cardboard.

 Beer's relatively low starting ABV means brewers have options the wine world can only envy